jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 To change the state of any entity, the root aggregate is going to define a use case method [as described above](#Modeling-use-cases) that then calls a method on the existing entity instance (in-memory).

-The method on the entity then creates a new domain event and relays the domain event back to the aggregate.
+The method on the entity then (typically) raises a new domain event and relays the domain event back to the aggregate.

+> Note: It is possible that the root aggregate raises this change event, but to encapsulate logic, it is more often the entity itself that raises the domain event to change its own state.

+When an entity raises an event (using the `RaiseChangeEvent()` method) it first calls `OnStateChanged()` on the entity, followed by `EnsureInvariants()` on the entity, followed by passing the event to the root aggregate to handle in the root's `OnStateChanged()` method, and then the `EnsureVariants()` method on the root.

+> Note: In the
+`OnStateChanged()` method of the root aggregate, it is likely that the handler for this specific event will delegate the call back to the entity instance, to the entity's
+`OnStateChanged()` method again - setting the entities internal state again (as it already did before passing the event to the root aggregate).
+This might seem inefficient, and it is.
+In most cases, this won't have a negative impact.
+But in some case, it may.
+The point to understand is this.
+If the root aggregate
+`OnStateChange()` method did not delegate the event to the entity, then the entity would never be initialized when the aggregate root is initialized.
+So this delegation must happen, from root to child entity.
+The problem comes when the entity is the party that raises the event.
+Then we enter this duplicated cycle.
+You can avoid the duplicated initialization cycle by considering the value of the
+`isReconstituting` parameter of the aggregate root's `OnStateChanged()` method.
+In other words, if the entity is the raising the event, the the aggregate root would not pass the event back to the entity is the
+`isReconstituting == false`.

-The aggregate will handle this domain event in its `OnStateChanged()` method and relay the call back to the appropriate entity.
+The aggregate will handle this event in its `OnStateChanged()` method and relay the call back to the appropriate entity.

 The entity then updates its state (much like the aggregate does).

-In a nutshell, this is the process:
+In a nutshell, this is the process, when the entity raises the domain event:

 ![Entity Code Flow](../images/Entity-CodeFlow.png)

-For example,
+For example, in the entity class:

 ```c#
     public Result<Error> Begin(Location from)